tee-vee/strace-parser/README.md

 I recommend using `strace -fttTyyy -s 1024` as default flags to use.

+**NOTE**: Because this tools slows down the target system, prefer to use it in a reproduced testing environment, rather than on the customer's infrastructure.

 ## Building

 You'll need the Rust compiler 1.34 or above, which can be obtained at [https://rustup.rs/](https://rustup.rs/).